Bhushan-Bhad/Hackathons/README.md

 # Hackathons
-All code related to Hackathons I have ever participated
+codes related to all Hackathons I have ever participated